yigitsever/Evaluating-Dictionary-Alignment/README.md

 ./get_data.sh
 ```

 This will create two directories; `dictionaries` and `wordnets`.
-Linewise aligned definition files are in `wordnets/ready`.
+Definition files that are used by the unsupervised methods are in `wordnets/ready`, they come in pairs, `a_to_b.def` and `b_to_a.def` for wordnet definitions in language `a` and `b`.
+The pairs are aligned linewise; definitons on the same line for either file belong to the same wordnet synset, in the respective language.

 <details><summary>Language pairs and number of available aligned glosses</summary>
 <p>